-- Help from the County with filling out an application and getting documents - Change an appointment - Anonstinerspape ant the Geyptinthet Site work and or other equipment - A sign or other language interpreter
+- Help from the County with filling out an application and getting documents - Change an appointment - A meeting space at the County that fits a wheelchair or other equipment - Information in Braille, large print, or digital format - A sign or other language interpreter

 To get a reasonable accommodation, ask your worker or the receptionist.
-If you ask for an accommodation and don't get it, you can file a grievance with the Onondaga Title VI, ADA and LEP Coordinator:
+If you ask for an accommodation and don't get it, you can file a grievance with the Onondaga Title VI, ADA and LEP Plan Coordinator:

-Executive Director of Human Rights Commission John H. Mulroy Civic Center 421 Montgomery Street - 15th Floor (315) 435-3565
+Executive Director of the Human Rights Commission John L. Mulroy Civic Center 412 Montgomery Street - 15th Floor 315-435-3565